-The museum was constructed to be a near replica of the Murphy family home.
+The new museum was constructed to be a near replica of the Murphy family home.
 The Murphy family were among the original settlers in the Santa Clara Valley and pre-dated the Donner party.
 The original home was constructed in Maine, then taken apart and shipped around Cape Horn through San Francisco Bay and reconstructed in what is now Sunnyvale.
 Sunnyvale was originally called Murphy Station as the Murphy family donated land to extend the railroad and were awarded a train stop.
 Following a fire in 1961, the home was destroyed to make the right of way for what is now Central Expressway.

 Original Project Scope: